 Since there must be about 12’000 hotels in Maspalomas, there is no lack of choice (no… there are not 12’000, but let’s say there are almost more hotels than inhabitants, so don’t worry).
 On the other hand we were very surprised to find that everything is quite expensive…

 The south of the island is definitely more touristic and this is reflected in the hotels.
 (In the end, we will have taken a room at someone’s house via airbnb.
 43€ per night for a night which was “ok” but really nothing crazy….
-In short, we recommend that you compare a little bit between Hotelscombined and Airbnb, but don’t expect a crazy price-quality ratio.
+In short, we recommend that you compare a little bit between Hotelscombined and apartment rental sites, but don’t expect a crazy price-quality ratio.

 Day 1: From Maspalomas to Ayagaures (more or less)